wbjin/a2-videostreaming-via-cdn/README.md

 |   └── ...
 ```
 ### Your Code
 As in Project 1, we will be using CMake as our build system.
 The top-level CMake file is at `cpp/CMakeLists.txt`.
 There are also `CMakeLists.txt` files in every subdirectory.
 These files have been filled out for you.
 We encourage you to take a look and see how they work.
 You may need to modify them if the structure of your code changes.
-You **may not** use any external packages other than the ones we provide: `spdlog`, `cxxopts`, `pugixml`, and `re2`.
+You **may not** use any external packages other than the ones we provide: `spdlog`, `cxxopts`, `pugixml`, and `boost::regex`.

 We have also included a `common` folder with a few network utility functions (these are copied over from the Discussion 3 example) as well as the protocol definition for communicating with the load balancer.
 You can (and should!) add more network utility functions and other code that can be shared between `miProxy` and `loadBalancer` into the common folder.